Definition of Take:

 - Taking or attempting to take game with live decoys, recorded game calls or sounds, set guns, artificial lights, nets, traps, snares, drugs or poisons

-- Herding or driving wildlife with vehicles, boats or aircraft
+- Herding or driving game with vehicles, boats or aircraft

 - Taking turkeys while they are on the roost